Summer Internships for Undergraduates

 Priority deadline applicants will be given preference in the process but are not guaranteed an internship.
 Schaeffer Fellowships will be awarded to those applicants best fitting the needs of the office.

-Competitive applicants that submit by the priority deadline will be invited to interview with a USC faculty panel late January.
+Competitive applicants that submit by the priority deadline will be invited to interview with a USC faculty panel early February.
 Finalists will be recommended to internships with our partners for a second round interview.
 Final internship placement will be determined by the government office mid-spring.

 Faculty will nominate a select group of applicants to forward to internship sites for consideration.
 Those applicants will be given the opportunity to update cover letters prior to external review.